What can be done for spondylosis?

 Should I be worried about my spondylosis?

 The short answer to this question is no. About 60% of people aged 40-59, and over 90% of people aged 60-79 have some evidence of spine arthritis or spondylosis without any pain!
 This goes back to what I always say that arthritis is an objective finding, you can see it on X-ray, but pain is a subjective finding, meaning that it’s a lot more complicated.
 You may have arthritis in your neck or back and no pain whatsoever!
 In that case, it’s usually OK to ignore it.
 However, if you do notice that you’re losing hand dexterity, having trouble walking, or have an unrelenting pain shooting down your arm or leg, then you may want to start exploring your options for treatment.
+I have many patients in my orthopedic practice in Colorado Springs with spondylosis, and I only rarely recommend surgery for it.

 -Written by Dr. Daniel Paull